aicheye/docs/lab-reports/ucm/main.typ

   caption: [Data Recorded in #link(<part1>)[Part B] ($F_c$ and $f$), Logarithms] ) <tab6>

-#pagebreak()

-Using data from @tab6, the below plot was be produced:
+Using data from @tab6, the below plot was produced:

 #figure(
   [#image("plot4.svg", width: 80%)],